HabtamuTesafaye/alx-airbnb-database/README.md

-# 🏡 ALX Airbnb Database Project
+# 🏡 ALX Airbnb Documnation

 This repository documents the full design and implementation of a relational database system for an Airbnb-like platform.
 The database models real-world operations for a property rental application, including users (hosts, guests, admin), properties, bookings, payments, reviews, and messaging.